azuremike/Cisco-Portfolio/README.md

 **Lab 5 Description:** Setup a network of 3 routers running IPv4 & IPv6 OSPF that could send and receive traffic through an iBGP link (running OSPF) to a network of 3 routers running IPv4 & IPv6 EIGRP.

+**Lab 6 Description:** Logically divided network traffic using VRF.

+**Lab 7 Description:** Setup AAA and RADIUS to authenticate user access requests on Cisco routers.

+**Lab 8 Description:** Contains information on how to setup various AWS cloud computing functions.

 PDFs are available in this repository containing complete information about each lab.

 # Personal Information